pggalaviz/pggalaviz/_posts/2017-06-02-bye-google.md

 tags: [personal, privacy]
 ---

-For years I've been an avid Google product user: Chrome as my main browser, for development &amp; daily usage, 2 email accounts on Gmail, Google maps for traversing the city, Drive for file sharing, and so on.
+For years I've been an avid Google product's user: Chrome as my main browser, for development &amp; daily usage, 2 email accounts on Gmail, Google maps for traversing the city, Drive for file sharing, and so on.
 But I'm done!
 Why?
 I value my privacy.